How to give a great business presentation (Guide)

 - What are their objections, concerns, and interests?

-One successful approach to your presentation could be providing information from a storytelling perspective.
-Stories are a powerful communication tool that engage your audience and create a memorable experience.
+One successful approach to your presentation is to convey information from a storytelling perspective.
+Stories are a powerful communication tool that will engage your audience and create a more memorable experience.

-A storyboard is a visual tool that helps you craft the story you want to tell and plan the sequence.
+A storyboard is a visual tool that helps you craft the story you want to tell.
 You can use mind mapping tools, whiteboards, pen and paper, or even Post-it notes.
-This process applies if you are using presentation slides, an old-fashioned flip chart, or no tools at all.
+This process applies if you are using presentation slides, an old-fashioned flip chart, or no design elements at all.

 The process, not the tool, is the critical element.
-Storyboarding allows you to create draft after draft, which is difficult if you attempt to write the content within the presentation tool.
-It can also be effectively used when collaborating on presentations.
+Storyboarding allows you to create draft after draft, which is more difficult if you try to write the content within the presentation tool.
+This can also be effectively used when collaborating on presentations.

 Storyboards are helpful tools to organize your thoughts.

-Now that you have brainstormed ideas and crafted your story elements, you will want to begin to develop your presentation.
-There are four critical elements in your content preparation.
+Now that you’ve brainstormed ideas and developed your story elements, you will want to begin creating your presentation.
+There are four critical elements to consider.

 Develop a strong opening that grabs the attention of your audience.
-A question, gesture, personal experience, or a startling fact or statistic can all be grabbers.
-The grabber is designed to immediately get your audience interested in the presentation.
+A question, gesture, personal experience, or a surprising fact or statistic can all draw their interest right from the start.
+The grabber is designed to immediately get your audience engaged in the presentation.

-a.
-The independent workforce will be 47 million strong in the next five years.
+- The independent workforce will be 47 million strong within five years.

-b.
-This may be the first generation of children that does not outlive its parents
+- This may be the first generation of children who do not outlive their parents.

-Studies on memory and information processing demonstrate that we only remember 3-4 things at a time1 .
+Studies on memory and information processing demonstrate that we typically remember only 3-4 things at a time.
 We also tend to chunk information into groups that have 3-4 items in them.
 By sticking to three key points, you avoid overwhelming your audience with information that will quickly be forgotten.
 Steve Jobs applied this rule of three by dividing every presentation into three parts.

-As you develop your content, it is imperative to keep the focus on your audience.
-Align your content to their needs.
-Anchor your presentation in what your audience needs to know rather than your need to speak.
+As you develop your content, it’s imperative to keep the focus on your audience.
+Align your content to their specific needs and anchor your presentation in what your audience needs to know.

-Your close, or conclusion, should logically tie back to the points you made in your introduction.
+Your conclusion should logically tie back to the points you made in your introduction.
 Re-state your thesis and summarize your main message.
 End with a concluding statement or call to action (CTA).
-Tell your audience what you want them to do next, whether it is engaging your services or volunteering for community organizations.
+Tell your audience what you want them to do next, whether it’s engaging your services, volunteering for community organizations, or taking another specific action.

 THE RULE OF FUN: The most important, yet often overlooked, rule of presentation development for an independent professional is the Rule of Fun.
 Are people going to enjoy your work?
 Are they going to feel engaged?
 A presentation can be both serious and fun.
 The best presentations balance both goals using words, pictures, and audio/video to create a background for you, the presenter, to bring it to life.

 A poorly designed presentation dilutes your message.
-Slide presentations that overdo it on animation or have cluttered, busy slides are difficult to read, distracting your audience from the key points.
-Common presentation errors often result from an over-reliance on the message delivery system rather than the message.
-Presentation tools such as PowerPoint, Keynote, and Prezi, and Canva are designed to support your presentation rather than be the focus.
+Presentations that overdo it on animation or have cluttered, busy slides can be difficult to read, distracting your audience from the key points.
+Common presentation errors often stem from an over-reliance on the message delivery system rather than the actual message.
+Presentation tools such as PowerPoint, Keynote, Prezi, and Canva are designed to support your presentation rather than be the focus.

 - Try to stick to a simple color scheme (no more than 1 focus color and 2-3 accent colors).

-- Use words sparingly—use them to accent your key points, not to serve as a written record of what you’ve said.
+- Use words sparingly to accent your key points, not to serve as a written record of what you’ve said.

-- Wherever possible, avoid use of clip art!
+- Wherever possible, avoid the use of clip art!

 When it comes to text in your presentation, less is more.
-Remember the rule about simplicity: you want each slide to convey a short and simple message.
-If you are going to use bullet points in your presentation, keep them crisp, consistent, and focused.
+Each slide should convey a short and simple message.
+If you use bullet points in your presentation, keep them crisp, consistent, and focused.
 Experts suggest following a 4 x 4 formula: four lines down, four words across.
 Or, if your subject warrants it, you can go up to 6 x 4 (six lines down, four words across).
-Make sure that your text is readable.
-Using a 30 point font or larger is recommended.
+Make sure that your text is readable —a 30-point font or larger is recommended.

 How long should your presentation be?
-Presenters differ in their approach.
+Experts differ in their approach.

 The 20-20 rule suggests that you have 20 slides each lasting exactly 20 seconds.
 This rule forces you to be clear and concise without losing your audience.

 Both rules reinforce the principle of using your slides as a reference rather than as a script.
-Keep in mind that some presentations will require more than 10 or 20 slides; that’s not always a bad strategy, but you must keep the slides short and pointed.
-Keep the focus on the audience and edit for their needs so your presentation is properly tailored.
+Keep in mind that some presentations will require more than the recommended number of slides.
+That’s not always a bad strategy, but you must keep the slides short and to the point.
+Keep the focus on the audience so your presentation has the greatest impact.

-Visual slides will help tell your story with few or no words.
+Visual slides will help tell your story with few words or even no words at all.
 Steve Jobs used photographs and images rather than text.
 For the unveiling of the Macbook Air, he used a slide of the computer inside a manila interoffice envelope.
-The visual had high impact and told the story in an effective way without words.
-Visuals can also accompany text to reinforce the story.
-If animation helps you to tell the story, it can be a powerful tool.
-However, always be thoughtful when using animation such as slide builds and transitions.
-Too many can tire your audience.
-Here are some guidelines to follow:
+This visual had a high level of impact and told the story in an effective way without words.
+Visuals can accompany text to reinforce the story.
+If animation enhances your narrative, it can be a powerful tool.
+However, it’s important to use animations such as slide builds and transitions thoughtfully.
+Too many of these elements can tire your audience.
+Here are some general guidelines to follow:

 - Avoid overcrowding of text or images